0ceal0t/Dalamud-VFXEditor/README.md

 ### Notes
 * This plugin does not currently work with `LivePluginLoader`
-* It might break Penumbra
+* It might interact strangely with Penumbra

 ## Features
 * Load and preview in-game VFXs (weapons, actions, status effects)